Srivatsav1801/training/python0/week1/Readme.md

 ## How to Test :
 Here’s how to test the code manually:

-Run the program with python Meal.py.
-Type 7:00 and press Enter. the program should output:
+Run the program with python meal.py.
+Type 7:00 and press Enter, the program should output:

     breakfast time

-Run the program with python Meal.py.
-Type 7:30 and press Enter. the program should output:
+Run the program with python meal.py.
+Type 7:30 and press Enter, the program should output:

     breakfast time

-Run the program with python Meal.py.
-Type 12:42 and press Enter. the program should output
+Run the program with python meal.py.
+Type 12:42 and press Enter, the program should output

     lunch time

-Run the program with python Meal.py.
-Type 18:32 and press Enter. the program should output
+Run the program with python meal.py.
+Type 18:32 and press Enter, the program should output

     dinner time

-Run the program with python Meal.py.
-Type 11:11 and press Enter. the program should output nothing.
+Run the program with python meal.py.
+Type 11:11 and press Enter, the program should output nothing.